robbiemu/aclarai/docs/components/config_panel.md

     *   Claim Link Strength
     *   🪟 Context Window Parameters (Previous Sentences `p`, Following Sentences `f` for Claimify)
 *   **⏰ Scheduler Job Controls**:
+    Controls for enabling, disabling, and scheduling periodic jobs.
+For a detailed list of all available jobs and their specific parameters, see the [Scheduler Job Configuration](./scheduler_job_configuration.md) documentation.
     *   🔄 Concept Embedding Refresh (Enabled, Manual Only, Cron Schedule)
     *   📁 Vault Sync (Enabled, Manual Only, Cron Schedule)
 *   **🧠 Highlight & Summary**:
+    Configures the automated generation of vault-wide summary pages like "Top Concepts" and "Trending Topics".
+This section corresponds to features planned for implementation in Sprints 9 and 10.
     *   🤖 Writing Agent (Model for Trending Concepts Agent - synchronized with the one in Model Settings)
     *   🏆 Top Concepts (Ranking Metric, Count, Percent, Target File with preview)
     *   📈 Trending Topics (Window Days, Count, Percent, Min Mentions, Target File with preview)